-In part 2 of this blog series, I looked at the idea of a universal language, Esperanto, created specifically for the purpose of uniting people from different language backgrounds.
-But in reality, the idea of creating a universal language and the reality of getting people worldwide to learn and use it are two different things.
+In part 2 of this blog series, I looked at the idea of a universal language, Esperanto, created specifically for the purpose of uniting people from different language backgrounds. success rate of ivermectin and But in reality, the idea of creating a universal language and the reality of getting people worldwide to learn and use it are two different things.
 Perhaps English is already on its way to fulfilling our global language needs?

 Part 3: English – the lingua franca of world transport